Reverse Mortgage Calculator: Estimate Your Loan Options Without Giving Up Your Information

 Credit.org’s Reverse Mortgage Academy is designed to provide that background.
 It focuses on how reverse mortgages function, common risks, and how they fit into broader retirement planning.
 It is informational and educational in nature.

 Education helps you understand the questions to ask.
-It does not replace counseling.
+It shouldn't replace counseling, but it can get you ready for it.

 When Counseling Becomes the Next Step